 If the purchase invoice has been fully re-invoiced, the re-invoiced field in the invoice list shows yes (the field must be made visible by selecting this field through the show columns button and then pressing the update selections button).

-If a re-invoiced line was removed from the created sales invoice and added again, then the re-invoicing field in the invoice list shows no, even though it was re-invoiced, because the database connection has been broken in the background.
+If a re-invoiced row was removed from the created sales invoice and added again, then the re-invoicing field in the invoice list shows no, even though it was re-invoiced, because the database connection has been broken in the background.

 Did you find it helpful?
 Yes No